thathsaraDinu/ShopEase-e-commerce-app-flutter/README.md

 - **Search and Filter**: Easily search for products or filter them based on categories, price range, or brand.
 - **User Accounts**: Create and manage user accounts, track orders, and save favorite items.
 - **Shopping Cart**: Add items to the shopping cart, view item details, and proceed to checkout smoothly.
+- **Wish List**: Add items users wish to buy in the future. easier in keeping a track of favorite items, their prices and stocks.
 - **Push Notifications**: Stay updated on new arrivals, promotions, and order status through real-time push notifications.

 ## 💻 Tech Stack: